bastibe/Fujifilm-Auto-Settings-for-Darktable/README.md

 ## Changelog

+2022-07-20 Added monochrome LUTs and styles
+2022-07-20 Various fixes by Teh-Lemon
 2022-07-17 Updated LUTs with correct indexing, for markedly improved colors.

 ## Known Issues

-On Windows, requires manually installing exiftool, and putting it on $PATH, and editing line 129 to read
+On Windows, requires manually installing exiftool and putting it on %PATH%.

-        local command = '"' .. exiftool_command .. " " .. flag .. " -t " ..
-RAF_filename .. '"'

 ## License